petershin/liferay-learn/docs/courses/latest/en/liferay-administrator/clustering/configuring-the-dxp-cluster.md

 ## Testing the Cluster

-As content is created or modified in one node, these changes will be available across other nodes.
+In a cluster, as content is created or modified in one node, it should be available across other nodes.
 Create a simple blog post to see this in action.

 1. In the `Liferay-1` node (i.e. `http://localhost:8080`), open the _Product Menu_ (![Product Menu](../../images/icon-product-menu.png)).
 Click _Blogs_ under _Content & Data_.